 There has been expressed community concern regarding the upzoning required by state housing element law.
 Residents have generally stated their desire to meet state requirements in the way most compatible with the City's existing character.
-The proposed Measure T and Measure U Housing Element Elements did not gain community support and was-were defeated.
-As described in detail in Appendix A, the City has taken numerous steps since its defeat to achieve public support for this Housing Element, and Programs 3C and 3G describe the City's planned efforts to adopt future Housing Elements and continue to build additional community support for housing development at all income levels in the City.
+The proposed Measure T Housing Element did not gain community support and was defeated.
+As described in detail in Appendix A, the City has taken numerous steps since its defeat to achieve public support for this Housing Element.